Packaging j4-dmenu-desktop

 If you are a more knowledgeable Linux user, you could set up a separate destdir for j4-dmenu-desktop.
 You will have to add it to $PATH and potentially handle shared libraries.
 This is cumbersome.

 Let’s say that you were so amazed by j4-dmenu-desktop that you rushed to tell your friends and colleagues about it.
 They naturally want to try it out too.
 But the program could be big, it could take hours to build and its build system could be complicated and involved.
 All these problems are avoidable because your friends only need the executables (and shared libraries + possibly some supplementary data files like /etc/ config).
 You already have all of this, you just need to send it to them.
-They don’t need the code.
+They don’t need the source.

 This means that you (again) have to know which files are installed by j4-dmenu-desktop to know what to send and they will also have to keep track of it for the same reasons you have to.